-The hardest part of the project is literally getting the stones from where they are delivered to your home – usually your driveway and getting them to where you want the wall.
+The hardest part of the project is literally getting the stones from where they are delivered to your home – usually your driveway and then using a wheelbarrow to get them to where you want the wall.

-- Pallet of Fieldstones – the amount will depend on how long and high the wall you want to build will be
+- Pallet of Fieldstones – the amount will depend on how long and high the wall you want to build will be.

 - Hammer and chisel